HackerDaGreat57/3D-License-Suite/README.md

 If you wish to use[3] and/or include binary/object, source code, and/or documentation files of the software in other software, the other software must pass the following criteria:

 1. People must be able to obtain the software, its source code, and its documentation without having to pay, provide details, be related to someone, or login to a service.
 2. The software should continue working to its full potential indefinitely.
-There should be no "free trial" period or "registration" or "activation" mechanism which requires the user to pay, provide details, be related to someone, or login to a service.
+There should be no "free trial" period or "registration" or "activation" function which requires the user to pay, provide details, be related to someone, or login to a service.

 ## What's up with the name?